Arash-Afshar/secure_multiparty_computation_examples/weather_app_with_ot/README.md

 # Demostration of libOTe

+This is the code sample created at the end of https://arash-afshar.github.io/oblivious-transfer/ to show how a simple OT works.

 - Build with `docker build -t weather_ot_test -f Dockerfile .`
 - Run by
     1. `docker run --rm -it weather_ot_test`